AdChengyaoYu/AdChengyaoYu.github.io/index.md

 ## Publications

-1. **A generalized e-value feature detection method with FDR control at multiple resolutions.**
+1. **A generalized e-value feature detection method with FDR control at multiple resolutions.
+Chengyao Yu, Ruixing Ming, Min Xiao, Zhanfeng Wang, Bingyi Jing, 2024.
+(Submitted to the Annals of Statistics)**
-2. **Random weighting approximation of M-estimators with increasing dimensions of parameter.**
+2. **Random weighting approximation of M-estimators with increasing dimensions of parameter.
+Ruixing Ming, Chengyao Yu (Co-first author), Min Xiao, Zhanfeng Wang, 2025.
+(Submitted to the Statistica Sinica)**

 ---